-The board of trustees has considered the need for a specific internal audit function and has continued with their appointment of the external auditor, Harris & Co Limited as internal auditor to perform an appropriate programme of checks on the Academy Trust's financial systems in addition to its external audit work.
+The board of trustees has considered the need for a specific internal audit function and has appointed School Business Services (SBS) to perform an appropriate programme of checks on the Academy Trust's financial systems.

-During the year ended 31 August 2019 the internal audit work comprised 2 visits by Harris & Co Limited to perform a supplementary programme of checks on the academy's financial systems, the results of which were reported to the board of trustees.
+During the year ended 31st August 2021 the programme of risk review which during the period, comprised 2 visits by SBS (virtually) to perform a supplementary programme of checks on the academy's financial systems, the results of which were reported to the board of trustees.

-During the period ended 31 August 2019 the programme of risk review and control checks have been fully delivered in line with requirements of the Education and Skills Funding Agency.
+During the period ending 31 August 2021 the programme of risk review and control checks have been fully delivered in line with the requirements of the ESFA.